In 1929, Joseph F. Cullman Jr. and Howard S. Cullman, of Cullman

 Society that was formed "to study the society's program for preventable

 diseases in New York City."
-It was headed by Albert G. Milbank of the
+It was headed by Albert G. Milbank

 Milbank Memorial Fund.
 Mrs.